enefry/EmbeddableJavaScript/docs/design.md

   machine/events, text+binary send, close validation, and `ejs.network`
   fail-closed policy gating.

-These modules must read the same future `EJSNetworkConfigurationKey` / `"ejs.network"` policy, fail closed when policy is missing or invalid, and use asynchronous `__ejs_native__.invoke` only.
+These modules must read the same `EJSNetworkConfigurationKey` / `"ejs.network"` policy, fail closed when policy is missing or invalid, and use asynchronous `__ejs_native__.invoke` only.
 For `modules/net`, missing policy installs the add-on but `lookup()` and TCP connect reject with `EPERM`;